Tiadrops/dodgetia/docs/ENEMIES.md

 - Places Debi marker, switches to Marlene, then moves-only for 0.5s

 ### R (Danger)
-- Cast: 0.67s with preview → Rectangle 8m × 2m, then blink to opposite edge and wait 0.6s
+- Cast: 0.67s with preview ↁERectangle 8m ÁE2m, then blink to opposite edge and wait 0.6s

 ## Darko (v0.4.1)